FAIR data mandatory as of August 2023

 Help is at hand

-The NFDI4Chem consortium offers regular workshops on RDM and DMPs, both online for individual participation and exclusively on-site at your institute.
+The NFDI4Chem consortium offers regular workshops, both online for individual participation and exclusively on-site at your institute.
 Our extensive Knowledge Base will help you with all questions regarding chemical research data.

 We are also happy to advise you on the workgroup/institute/department-wide use of the open source ELN software Chemotion.
 Please contact us!